-I’m back home from Vancouver and finally have had a decent sleep after what was easily one of the best experiences of my time so far with a camera.
+I’m back home from Vancouver and finally have had a decent sleep in one of the king mattress sizes we have at home after what was easily one of the best experiences of my time so far with a camera.
 I shot 18,175 photos in the three weeks I spent in Vancouver and really wished I had used the pedometer that was in our media kit “goodies bag”, because I reckon the amount of walking I did would be right up there.
 I also spent the equivalent of about three whole days on buses, I even fell asleep with a half full cup of coffee in my hand on one bus trip.
 I ate dinner on only four occasions during the games and only once at a reasonable hour prior to midnight.
 I met and worked alongside some incredible photographer’s while at the games and it was a humbling experience to be around such great sports photographers, all of whom were at the same time some of the friendliest people I’ve ever met, who included Robert Beck of Sports Illustrated, David G McIntyre, Jon Gaede, Erich Schlegal, Klaas Jan van der Weij, Peter Blakeman, Jeff Crow, Delly Carr, and Courtney Crow, to name a few. (and not forgetting my mates Sean Radich and Jake McBride).

 Click below for more words and a selection of images from the second week of the games